aivydebnath/Analyzing-Healthcare-Data-In-PowerBI/README.md

 Visualization

 I have created a variety of visualizations to communicate our insights to the HealthStat team.
-These visualizations will include charts, and tables.
+These visualizations will include charts and tables.

 Dashboard

-Finally, I have created a sophisticated business dashboard that brings our insights together.
-This dashboard will allow the HealthStat team to easily track hospital performance and the factors that most influence length of stay and cost per patient discharge.
+This dashboard brings all the insights together.
+This will allow the HealthStat team or anyone to easily track hospital performance and the factors that most influence length of stay and cost per patient discharge.